Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/ChatGPT Ads to Come in 2026.md

 There were rumours going on about that.

-â€œGoogle Tells Advertisers Itâ€™s Bringing Ads to Gemini in 2026.â€
+“Google Tells Advertisers It’s Bringing Ads to Gemini in 2026.”

 ![](https://www.gamigion.com/wp-content/uploads/2025/12/ADW-1240x732.jpeg)

 #### But?

-As always, I did a deep dive for you and saw that itâ€™s wrong.
+As always, I did a deep dive for you and saw that it’s wrong.
 Saw on TWITTER.
-(Yep, youâ€™re right.
+(Yep, you’re right.
 X.)

 According to [Google VP of Global Ads Dan Taylor:](https://x.com/edantaylor/status/1998112845813448861?s=20)

 > This story is based on uninformed, anonymous sources who are making inaccurate claims.
 There are no ads in the Gemini app and there are **no current plans to change that.**

-### ChatGPTâ€™s Core Shift?
+### ChatGPT’s Core Shift?

 Google makes money when you click because you did not get the answer.
-ChatGPT plans to make money when it gets the answer rightâ€¦
+ChatGPT plans to make money when it gets the answer right…

 This is a new logic for digital media.
 Accuracy becomes monetization.